DoriansGrave/GItRemoteCodeAlong/README.md

-These pretzels are making me THIRSTY!
+"These pretzels are making me THIRSTY!"
-You gotta wear the puffy shirt.
+"You gotta wear the puffy shirt."
-This is getting tedious.
+"This is getting tedious."